front/drupal-gutenberg/README.md

 # # Drupal Gutenberg
 Drupal Gutenberg brings the powerful admin features of Gutenberg to Drupal.

-[Drupal]([Drupal - Open Source CMS | Drupal.org](https://www.drupal.org/)) + [Gutenberg](https://wordpress.org/gutenberg/) is a powerful combo.
-We believe Gutenberg’s ease of use combined with the underlying architecture of Drupal will bring new business opportunities, and ultimately help people succeed with their online strategies.
+[Drupal](https://www.drupal.org/)) + [Gutenberg](https://wordpress.org/gutenberg/) is a powerful combo.
 Drupal 8 is a rock solid CMS framework packed with powerful admin features.
 Our only complaint?
 Drupal 8 is missing a modern UI for rich content creation.
 Let’s change this!

 We did a [presentation](https://docs.google.com/presentation/d/1OOTDSx4hPQaEweIrwAk8fs9UmN5nEcLeAt5VFec96ek/edit#slide=id.g19049ed2db_0_5) on DrupalCamp a while back, and have explored and even built a few different JS-powered options.
 But, surely, there must be some open source tools out there we could benefit from?